 We showered at the hotel, then headed into town for lunch at Brick Oven Pizza.
 We sat in the outside patio and enjoyed a tasty and inexpensive pizza served by a friendly server.
 We walked up the street to Niky’s for ice cream and a couple mini donuts for later.

-Later in the afternoon, I dropped Sally at the hotel and went back to the Woods Trail.
+Later in the afternoon, I went back to the Woods Trail.
 I was hoping to find Clark’s Nutcrackers and Red-naped Sapsuckers, both of which I needed for my year list.
 I had hardly begun walking when I found a pair of sapsuckers.
 There were also a lot of Pine Siskins around, feeding on the dead flowers.
 But no nutcrackers.

 Another afternoon thunderstorm passed to the south and gave me a few nervous moments, but the skies cleared when I got close to Peanut Lake.